smart-edge-open/specs/openness_releasenotes.md

  - **OpenNESS 19.06** There are no unsupported or discontinued features relevant to this release.
  - **OpenNESS 19.06.01** There are no unsupported or discontinued features relevant to this release.
  - **OpenNESS 19.09** There are no unsupported or discontinued features relevant to this release.
- - **OpenNESS 19.12** : NTS Dataplane support for Network edge is discontinued.
+ - **OpenNESS 19.12** :
+   - NTS Dataplane support for Network edge is discontinued.
+   - Controller UI for Network edge has be discontinued except for the CNCA configuration.
+Customers can optionally leverage Kubernetes dashboard to onboard applications.
+   - Edge node only supports non-realtime kernel.

 # Fixed Issues
 - **OpenNESS 19.06** There are no non-Intel issues relevant to this release.